Experts: Minnesota woman likely to face Florida charge first

 Riess has a history of stealing money and gambling, and authorities dubbed her "Losing Streak Lois" for her habit of frequenting casinos.

 In 2012, Riess was appointed conservator and guardian for her disabled sister, who has the cognitive level of a 10-year-old, according to court records.
 In a September 2015 affidavit, a social worker said she received a report that Riess transferred funds from the guardianship account to Riess' own account, then spent some of the funds at a casino.
-Riess was never charged, but was directed to repay her sister, court records show.
+Riess was never charged, but was directed to repay her sister more than $100,500, court records show.
 An attorney on the case said she has not.

 During her time on the run, authorities said Riess gambled at casinos in Iowa and Louisiana, where she won a $1,500 jackpot on slot machines and used her own identification to claim the prize.